-Sebring, Fla. - The Florida Department of Health in Highlands County has issued a Health Alert for the presence of harmful blue-green algal toxins in Blue Lake.
-This is in response to a water sample taken on February 6, 2023.
-The public should exercise caution in and around Blue Lake.
+Sebring, Fla. - The Florida Department of Health in Highlands County has issued a Health Alert for the presence of harmful blue-green algal toxins on the western shore of Blue Lake and for Lake Apthorpe at the boat ramp.
+This is in response to a water sample taken on April 20, 2023.
+The public should exercise caution in and around both lakes.